Anonymizing Machine Learning Models: Related Work

 \subsection{Protecting Machine Learning Training Sets}

-Several attacks have been able to reveal either whether an individual was part of the training set (membership inference attacks) or infer certain possibly sensitive properties of the training data (attribute inference attacks) \cite{warfarin, confidence, membership, leaks}.
-As a result, a lot of work has focused on protecting the privacy of the training dataset used to train machine learning models.
+Several attacks have been able to reveal either whether an individual was part of the training set (membership inference attacks) or infer certain possibly sensitive properties of the training data (attribute inference attacks) \cite{warfarin}, \cite{confidence}, \cite{membership}, \cite{leaks}.
+As a result, a lot of work has focused on protecting the privacy of datasets used to train machine learning models.

-One straightforward approach to applying the concept of k-anonymity to machine learning is to perform anonymization on the training data prior to training the learning algorithm.
-When these methods are applied without considering the intended use of the data, they tend to yield poor accuracy results \cite{perturbed}.
-Therefore, several methods have been proposed to perform \emph{tailored anonymization} of the training data \cite{constraints, workload}.
-The method presented by Iyengar \cite{constraints} takes into consideration predictive modeling as a target use of the data, however it does not try to tailor the loss metrics to any specific predictive modeling method.
-Rather, they use a generic ``classification metric'' to measure the impurity of the target feature within each similarity group.
+One straightforward approach to applying the concept of k-anonymity to machine learning is to perform anonymization on the training data prior to training the model.
+When these methods are applied without considering the intended use of the data, they tend to yield poor accuracy results \cite{perturbed}, \cite{anonML}.
+Iyengar \cite{constraints} and LeFevre et al. \cite{workload} were the first to propose \emph{tailored anonymization} that takes into consideration the intended use of the data, e.g., training a machine learning model.
+They do not, however, tailor their methods to a specific machine learning model, since their goal is to publish the anonymized dataset.
+Rather they use either a generic ``classification metric'' \cite{constraints} or simply use the label that is the target of classification \cite{workload}.

-The method described by LeFevre et al. \cite{workload} somewhat resembles the one we employ, but with some considerable differences.
-In the case of a single target model, they propose a greedy splitting algorithm based on entropy minimization on the class label, which is ``reminiscent of algorithms for decision tree construction''.
-However, since their goal is to publish the anonymized dataset, they do not use a specific machine learning model in the anonymization process.
-They instead use the class label that will later be the target of classification as the measure to determine the degree of homogeneity of the partitions, similar to \cite{constraints}.
 In our work, we use an initial, trained machine learning model as a starting point for the anonymization process, using the model's predictions on the data as our similarity measure, as described in detail in Section \ref{sec:anon}.
-Thus, the anonymization is truly tailored to a specific model.
+For different target models, a different version of the anonymized dataset will be created, thus yielding an anonymization that is truly tailored to the model.